 Your Land'.
 I had a great time meeting many of my folk heroes from my younger days that included 'The Kingston Trio', 'The Limeliters', 'The Brothers Four', Barry McGuire, Roger McGuinn and 'The Smothers Brothers'.

 It's also been a great pleasure to perform with The Black Irish Band, a great folk band from the Sonora area for seven years.
-Nowadays I 'm pleased to perform in several venues: with my band, The Sierra Mountain Band, in a jazz/folk duo with John Massey and also present my three shows, 'Catgut Strings & Rattlesnake Tales' , 'Musical Treasures From The Gold Rush Era' and 'Way Out West in 1861'.
+Nowadays I 'm pleased to perform in several venues which also includes my local Tuolumne County band, The Sierra Mountain Band, in a jazz/folk duo with guitarist John Massey and also present my four shows, 'Romancing the Fiddle' , 'Musical Treasures From The Gold Rush Era', 'Way Out West in 1861' and 'Violin Petting Zoo'.
 My campaign to 'Change The World One Fiddle Tune At A Time' is gaining momentum!
 Someone said to me 'You'd better hurry up and fiddle a whole lot more, cause the job's not gettin' done fast enough!'